 It’s so important to “wow” your clients with your work and one way to do so is by sending them their photos through a client gallery delivery system.
 This will present your work in the highest resolution and will create an online gallery that allows your client to admire your work as a whole.

-Lightfolio is an online client gallery delivery system that allows you to send your work to your clients and customize your gallery in a way that showcases your work in its best light.
-On top of that, Lightfolio allows your clients to easily download and share your work via social media, which can help you grow your brand and land more dream clients.
+Lightfolio is an online client photo gallery delivery system that allows you to send your work to your clients and customize your gallery in a way that showcases your work in its best light.
+On top of that, Lightfolio's photo proofing system allows your clients to easily download and share your work via social media, which can help you grow your brand and land more dream clients.

-You can also sell prints to your clients right through Lightfolio.
+You can also sell prints from inside your online galleries.
 This allows the process of selling prints to be streamlined and hassle free.

 One way to increase credibility and trust of your brand is to showcase client reviews on your website and social media.
 Testimonials are a powerful tool to validate and grow your business.
 After each project you work on, encourage or incentive your clients to leave online reviews for you regarding your work.